kevinfinlayson/kevinfinlayson.com/index.markdown

 title: Design leader and product generalist
 ---

 Hey there!
-I’m a design leader who thrives when leading teams at the complex intersection of people, technology and business.
-The peak of my career has been leading design for the most critical parts of the Shopify platform, including Online Store, Checkout, Orders Management, Fulfillment, Inventory and many more.
+I’m a design leader who excels at leading teams at the complex intersection of people, technology and business.

+The highlight of my career (so far) has been leading design for the most critical parts of the Shopify platform, including Online Store, Checkout, Orders Management, Fulfillment, Inventory and many more.

-I believe great product design is cultivated through a deep, reflexive empathy for the user, exhaustive attention to detail, and an unwavering focus on shipping value quickly and sustainably.
+I believe great product design is cultivated through a deeply-held empathy for the user, relentless attention to detail, and an unwavering focus on shipping value quickly and sustainably.

 As a leader my superpower is bringing a sense of stability, focus and drive to teams shipping complex products in volatile market and industry conditions.